IlyaPavlovskii/Android-Environments/README.md

 KEY_float=32.1f
 key.some.boolean=true
 ```
-Plugin is smart and convert to your environment field to known type
+Plugin is intellegent enough to automatically convert your environment fields to the known types
-(String,Integer,Long,Float or Boolean) .
+(String, Integer, Long, Float or Boolean).

 ```java
 public final class BuildConfig {